?2018 Nissan Armada Platinum 4WD?

 Oddly, the Armada does not offer Hill Start Assist or Hill Descent Control, as does the new Pathfinder, which are beneficial in off-road operation.
 The supposition that more Pathfinder consumers will go off-roading than Armada customers was given as the reason.

-My 2017 Nissan Armada came in Platinum trim with a Forged Copper exterior finish and a Tan and Charcoal interior treatment.
-The base price was set at $59,900.
-While the as tested price totaled $61,735.
+My 2018 Nissan Armada came in Platinum trim with a Brilliant Silver metallic exterior finish and a Charcoal interior with polished wood trim accents.
+The base price was set at $61,590.
+While the as tested price total came to $63,095.

-The functionality and versatility of the Armada are impressive, as is the standard inventory of equipment and features.
-It serves as a most worthy flagship SUV – great for hauling family members to a softball game with gear.
+The functionality and versatility of the Armada are outstanding, as is the standard inventory of equipment and features.
+It serves as a most worthy flagship SUV.
 Both 2WD and 4WD drive configuration Armadas are assembled by Nissan Shatai, Kyushu, Japan, while the Endurance?
 V8 engine is assembled in Decherd, Tennessee.